-Development: Includes any erection, construction, addition, alteration, replacement or relocation of or to any building or structure and any change or alteration in the use made of land, buildings or structures.
+Development: Includes any erection, construction, , alteration, placement, location, replacement or relocation of, or any addition to, a structure and a change or alteration in the use made of land or structures.

 Halifax Regional Municipality (HRM): The Regional Municipality established by the Halifax Regional Municipality Act and includes the area over which that body corporate has jurisdiction.